Asbestos and mesothelioma claims

 Talk to us about pleural plaque claimsContact us

-Pleural plaques in Scotland
+Claim for pleural plaques in Scotland

 The Scottish Parliament which allowed people in Scotland who'd developed pleural plaques as a result of exposure to asbestos at work to claim compensation.
 This act was challenged but the decision was upheld by the UK Supreme Court in 2011.